If the implementation is hard to explain, it's a bad idea.

 print("Roses available:", flower_store.get_quantity("Roses"))

-OOP example, the florist software is modeled as a FlowerStore
+In OOP, the florist software is modeled by a FlowerStore

 add_flower